Running Network Simulations with BMTK#

 singularity

-The for majority of use-cases users will not need to do any programming, as most simulation options can be set using the SONATA simulation configuration file.
-But BMTK does makes available for users to insert customized code and data into any simulation.
-To do so you will need to interface with and add to the default run_simulation script used to execute and simulate a network.
+For the majority of use-cases, users will not need to do any programming as most simulation options can be set using the SONATA simulation configuration file.
+But BMTK does allow users to insert customized code and data into any simulation.
+To do so, you will need to modify the default run_simulation.py script used to run a simulation.

-If you want to modify the way BMTK executes, and/or run a BMTK simulation from a Jupyter cell or within another piece of code, use the code within the run() function . note: there is slight differences in the run script depending on the underlying “simulation engine” used, although they all follow the same structure.
+If you want to modify the way BMTK executes, and/or run a BMTK simulation from a Jupyter cell or within another piece of code, use the code within the run() function .
+Note: There are slight differences in the run script depending on the underlying “simulation engine” used, although they all follow the same structure.

 1import sys